oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 -->

-4. Click on Tile 2 of the Fleet Maintenance Hub, referred to as Patch Recommendations for Images.
+4. Click on Tile 2 in labeled as Patch Recommendations for Images.

-    In this tile, you can review the health of your gold images.
-If a gold image is shown green ( listed under up to date ), then that particular gold image is healthy and contains all recommended patches.
-This image should be used for patching or upgrade operation.
+    The donut chart in this tile indicates the health of your gold images.
+Green indicates, the number of gold images have all the recommended patches, and these images can be used for upgrade or update operations.

-    Similarly, if a gold image is shown red ( listed under Images with patch recommendations ), then that suggests that the particular gold image lacks critical recommended patches and should not be used for patching or upgrade operation.

-    Administrator should create a new version for such images.
+    Red indicates, the number of gold images are missing critical recommended patches and must refreshed before using it for upgrade or update operations.
+You should reach out your Administrator to refresh the image with all recommended patches.

     ![](images/tile2.png "hub-tile2")

-    Here, we see that goldimages - ***19cDB-Linux-x64-ERP*** has two patch recommendations, while ***19cDB-Linux-x64-APPS*** has a green checkmark.
+    As an example, ***19cDB-Linux-x64-ERP*** gold image has two patch recommendations.
+This indicates ***19cDB-Linux-x64-ERP*** image must be refreshed to a new version that includes two recommended patches.

-    This indicates that 19cDB-Linux-x64-ERP should have a new version that includes the two recommended patches, whereas 19cDB-Linux-x64-APPS is up to date and can be used for patching.
+    Similarly, ***19cDB-Linux-x64-APPS*** has a green checkmark.
+This indicates ***19cDB-Linux-x64-APPS*** image is up to date and can be used for patch operations

     For this lab, we will use the ***19cDB-Linux-x64-APPS*** image to perform pdb patching.